 Frequently Asked Questions

-How do I hang outdoor sports equipment safely?
+How do I maintain sports equipment properly?

 What type of hooks are best for heavy sports gear?

-Powder-coated steel hooks or heavy-duty polymer hooks rated for the weight of the item you are storing.
+Powder-coated steel or heavy-duty polymer hooks rated for the weight of the item you are storing.
 For clothing, vests, and gear with shoulder straps, a wide-profile hanger like Tough Hook is better than a standard hook because it distributes weight evenly and prevents shape deformation.

 Can I hang wet sports equipment?